 English subtitles are available, please activate them in the video settings.

 The implementation of the Paris Agreement is calling for reinforced action in all member States.
 At the European level, reaching carbon neutrality by 2050 will require an ambitious and coordinated energy transition strategy.

 The Energy Union initiative and the recent Green Deal announced by European Commission’s president Ursula Von der Leyen are great opportunities to do so.
 However, EU’s energy and climate policies remain limited by the absence of a shared vision between member States and the European Commission (EC) on energy transition.
 Dialogue between member States and the EC has to be reinforced to build a common energy strategy that takes into account national specificities.
 In order to stay within the target of 1,5°C, the EU will also have to develop an ambitious action plan that looks at all sustainability potentials and not solely technology issues.

 To support such progress, négaWatt is working with a network of key European organisations on the construction of a European energy and climate scenario that evaluates all potentials for energy demand reduction (sufficiency and efficiency) and renewable energy development.
-This vision will be as ambitious as possible, targeting carbon neutrality and a 100% renewable energy mix by at least 2050 at the European level.
+This vision will be as ambitious as possible, targeting carbon neutrality and a 100% renewable energy mix at the European level by 2050 at the latest.

 The project aims at developing one the most ambitious decarbonisation pathway for Europe.
 It will propose an action plan to reach carbon neutrality and a 100% renewable mix at the European level by 2050 at the latest, ruling out any use of carbon capture and storage technologies.